1080network/public/scripts/README.md

 externalclient_test_hron3n.members.mica.io.csr  gen_to_mica_mtls_certs.sh
 externalclient_test_hron3n.members.mica.io.key  ping_mica.sh
 ```
-If this is not the case you must supply the location of these files using an additional `-c` command line parameter:
+If the certificate files are not in the current directory you must supply the path to the directory containing the files
+using an additional `-c` command line parameter:
 ```text
 > ./ping_mica.sh -p hron3n -n test -m partner -c /tmp/mycerts
 ```